How to get from Siargao to Manila

 The final leg of your Siargao to Manila trip is a ferry ride with 2Go Travel.

-The ship departs from Cebu Port Pier 1 and docks at North Harbour Pier 4 in Manila.
+The ferry departs from Cebu Pier 1 and docks at North Harbour Pier 4 in Manila.

 Manila is a bustling metropolitan city that can be slightly overwhelming at first.
 Not just because of the busy streets and towering skyscrapers, but also because of the number of hotels to pick from.
 There are a lot!